Judith Bronowski in 1998, with some creations

 ___ . ___

-The Powers of Ten (1970).
+The Powers of Ten: a Rough Sketch (1968).
 Researched, developed, and animated this award-winning film for the Office of Charles and Ray Eames.
+The base photograph consists of a man lying on the ground in Miami, Florida.
+An updated version of the film was later distributed in 1978.

 Pedro Linares: Artesano de Cartón (Papier Maché' Artist) (1975).
 Co-produced, co-directed, and wrote this story of the maker of 'alebrijes', fantastic colorful monsters, who passed away in 1992.